 Fortunately, forthcoming DHS regulations for Immigration and Customs Enforcement (ICE) detention centers will soon provide increased protections for transgender detainees.
 These new regulations, authorized under Prison Rape Elimination Act (PREA), will replace the non-legally binding internal polices and create federal standards for detention centers found in other federal confinement facilities.
 While we do not know exactly what these regulations will say, it is predicted that transgender detainees will gain the right to be housed in facilities consistent with their gender identity.
 Moreover, the new regulations are expected to require regular audits to ensure compliance, disciplinary and prosecutorial action for violations, and education for staff and contractors.
 So for the first time transgender detainees will have what they need to combat this abuse and discrimination – federal protections against such abuse and a system in place to ensure accountability for violating their rights.

-These soon-to-be-released regulations, while necessary and significant, will only address a part of the systemic problems LGBT detainees and asylum-seekers face in our immigration system.
+These soon-to-be-released regulations, while necessary and significant, will only address a part of the systemic problems LGBTQ detainees and asylum-seekers face in our immigration system.
 Asylum-seekers still contend with an arbitrary and unrealistic one-year filing deadline.
 Those who are forced into detention centers face facility overcrowding issues and the lack of safe and adequate housing.
-And too often, LGBT detainees are automatically forced into solitary confinement based solely on their gender identity or sexual orientation.
+And too often, LGBTQ detainees are automatically forced into solitary confinement based solely on their gender identity or sexual orientation.
 This is why NCLR continues to support and work to develop strong legislation to repair our broken immigration system to address these issues.
-Additionally, NCLR is committed to working with agencies and community members to advocate for alternative forms of detention, such as electronic monitoring and community placement especially for vulnerable detainees such as LGBT individuals.
+Additionally, NCLR is committed to working with agencies and community members to advocate for alternative forms of detention, such as electronic monitoring and community placement especially for vulnerable detainees such as LGBTQ individuals.